OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

-# Openvidu CE deployment with docker-compose
+# Openvidu Platform deployment

 > **IMPORTANT NOTE:** This procedure is in development an can change in any moment.
 Please use it with care and visit the page with frecuency.

-This document describes how to deploy OpenVidu CE alongside OpenVidu Call (a basic videoconference application) using docker-compose.
+This document describes how to deploy OpenVidu Platform.
+It allows also to deploy OpenVidu Call videoconference application.

-Services installed following these instructions are:
+OpenVidu Platform is deployed as a set of docker containers managed with a docker-compose (Kubernetes Helm chart is in the works).
+Docker basic knowledge is not required, but recommended.

+This procedure installs the following services:
 - **OpenVidu Server (openvidu-server)**: This is the brain of OpenVidu platform.
 The signaling plane.
 - **Kurento Media Server (kms)**: This is the hearth of the OpenVidu platform.
 In charge of media plane.
 - **Coturn (coturn)**: Service used to allow media communications with browsers in certain special networks.
 - **Redis (redis)**: Database to manage users in Coturn server.
 - **Nginx (nginx)**: A reverse proxy used to configure SSL certificate and to allow both Openvidu Server and the Application in the standard https port (443).
-- **Videoconference Application (app)**: A videoconference application deployed for demo porpouses.
-This application can be easily unistalled or changed by other application.
+- **Videoconference Application (app)**: OpenVidu Call application or any other application.
+Can be disabled.

 ## 1. Prerequisites

+OpenVidu Platform can only be installed in Linux.
+Mac and Windows is not supported for production use.
+If you want to develop in Mac or Windows, please follow the [tutorials](https://docs.openvidu.io/en/2.12.0/tutorials/) to see how to execute OpenVidu in a single docker container.

+You can use any modern Linux distribution supported by docker.
+We have tested with Ubuntu 18.04.

 You will need docker and docker-compose installed in your linux distribution.
-In theory, you can use any modern linux distribution, but we have tested with Ubuntu 18.04.

 - [Install Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 - [Install Docker Compose](https://docs.docker.com/compose/install/)

-It is recommended to know basic concepts about docker and docker-compose to deploy and operate OpenVidu CE platform.

 Open ports: